grntco/100daysofcode/README.md

 Day 72: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
 Completed the project on the Caesar cypher and started the next on a phone number checker.
 1/2 project left to go!

 Day 73: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
 Completed the project on the phone number checker.
 1 project left to go!

+Day 74: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
+Started project on the cash register.